Marc Ostfield: Ambassador to Paraguay

-On June 15, 2021, President Joe Biden nominated Ostfield to be the next United States Ambassador to Paraguay.
+On June 15, 2021, President Joe Biden nominated Ostfield to be the next United States ambassador to Paraguay.
 On June 23, 2021, his nomination was sent to the Senate.
 On August 5, 2021, a hearing on his nomination was held before the Senate Foreign Relations Committee.
 On October 19, 2021, his nomination was reported favorably out of committee.
 On December 18, 2021, the United States Senate confirmed him by a voice vote.
 He presented his credentials to President of Paraguay Mario Abdo Benítez on March 9, 2022.
+The government of Paraguay on August 8, 2024 effectively requested Ostfield to leave in response to the US imposing sanctions against the cigarette manufacturer Tabacalera del Este and four other firms for supporting the illicit enrichment of former president Horacio Cartes.

 Personal life

 Ostfield speaks French, Spanish, Portuguese, and Arabic.